-Agriculture
+3. Agriculture

-A. Preamble: Man-made laws have denied Pakistan its true agricultural potential
+Preamble: Man-made laws have denied Pakistan its true agricultural potential

 A1.
-It is known that the Muslim Lands under whilst they implemented the laws revealed by Allah SWT were the agricultural marvel of the world.
+It is known that the Muslim Lands whilst they implemented the laws revealed by Allah (swt) were the agricultural marvel of the world.
 At a time when Europe was stricken by starvation and famine, one of the factors that drew the crusaders to attack the blessed lands of Ash-Sham was their immense agricultural wealth to the point that the crusaders conceived they are going to the "land of milk and honey."
 Moreover, during Europe's Dark Ages, the Muslim Lands were an essential nexus for introducing essential crops and also the concept of summer irrigation to the West.
 As for the Indian Subcontinent, under Islam, it was an agricultural powerhouse, producing 25% of the world's GDP, with a formidable export profile, inciting the greed of the British colonialists over the vast wealth in agriculture, particularly spices and condiments.
 However, when these revealed laws were replaced during the British occupation by man-made laws, there was a wide-scale famine within the same lands under this British Raj, leading to the deaths of hundreds and thousands through starvation.
 Until now man-made laws are implemented in the field of agriculture, denying Pakistan its true potential as an agricultural powerhouse.

 A2.
-With large tracts of arable land mostly fed by one of the world largest Indus river system, four distinct seasons, diverse landscape and large pool of semi-skilled labor force, Pakistan is gifted with immense agricultural potential.
+With large tracts of arable land mostly fed by one of the world largest Indus River system. four distinct seasons. diverse landscape and large pool of semi-skilled labor Pakistan is gifted force. with immense agricultural potential.
 Agriculture has been a dominant source of growth and development for Pakistan's economy.
 It feeds people, provides raw material for industry and is the basis of Pakistan's foreign trade.
 It contributes nearly a quarter of the gross domestic product and over half of export earnings, employs nearly 45% of the labor force, and provides income to nearly two-thirds of the rural population.
 In addition to the main food commodities, agriculture provides raw material to agro-based industries and generates revenue through export of raw and finished goods.
-In the last twenty years, the average annual growth rate of agricultural output is estimated at about 4%, with a lower rate of 3% in the last five years.
-However, Pakistan's existing land is underutilized.
-The total area of the farm land of Pakistan is about 30 million hectors, out of which 22 million hectors is being cultivated and the rest amounts to the cultivable waste, out of the cultivated land about 6 million hectors of ploughed area remains un-cropped annually, only 7 million hectors area is sown more than once a year.
+Pakistan's existing land is underutilized with millions of hectares of uncultivated land.